ahodzic11/backend-engineer-assignment-task/README.md

 If you have MongoDB Compass installed, you can connect to the local database to check the data inside it at any given moment.

+After cloning the repository, open a terminal and write 'npm install' to install the missing packages if some of them weren't saved.

+'npm run dev' will then start the application.

 To access the API, Swagger is used and is available at http://localhost:5000/api-docs.